top of page

 Once your container is completely full of white mycelium and growing medium it is time to fruit.

-• For the standard kit: remove the cotton wool and place your container in an area with high humidity and indirect sunlight.
+• For the standard kit: remove the cotton wool and move your container to an area with high humidity and indirect sunlight.
+Do not leave it in a cupboard, as oyster mushrooms require plenty of fresh air to grow properly.

 • Optimal fruiting temperature is 16-20 degrees.